magomimmo/modern-cljs/doc/tutorial-17.md

 ### Play and Pray

 We're now ready to verify if our long refactoring session works.
-As usual run the web app with the following command from the main directory of the modern-cljs project.
+As usual, run the web app with the following command from the main directory of the modern-cljs project.

 ```bash